Devilquest/LiveSplit-AutoSplitters/Mercs/README.md

 ## Features
 * **Works for both Arcade Mode and Original Mode.**
-* **Auto Start:** Starts the timer when control of character is gained at the start of Mission 1.
+* **Auto Start:** Initiates the timer when control of the character is gained at the start of Mission 1.
-* **Auto Split:** Split the timer at the end of every mission.
-The final split is done when character control is lost at the end of Mission 7 (for Arcade Mode) and at the end of Mission 8 (for Original Mode).
+* **Auto Split:** Splits the timer at the end of every mission.
+The final split occurs when character control is lost at the end of Mission 7 (for Arcade Mode) and at the end of Mission 8 (for Original Mode).
 * **Auto Reset:** Reset the timer when you reset the emulator.

 ## Splits